-No. Name Level Unit Value When Offered Hpw Prerequisites † † Co-requisites ^{††} Excluded 52.553 Contemporary Moral Issues II 1/2 S2 2 Level II status in Philosophy 52.563 Hume II 1⁄2 S1 2 Level II status in Philosophy 52.152 52.573 Psychoanalysis - Freud and Lacan 11 1/2 S2 2 Level II status in Philosophy 52.583 Theories, Value and Education II 1⁄2 S1 2 Level II status in Philosophy
+No. Name Level Unit Value When Offered Hpw Prerequisites Co-requisites Excluded 52.5232 Theories in Moral Philosophy 11 1⁄2 S2 2 Level II status in Philosophy 52.543 The Philosophy of Love Ш 1⁄2 S1 2 Level II status in Philosophy 52.553 Contemporary Moral Issues 11 1⁄2 S2 2 Level II status in Philosophy 52.563 Hume н 1⁄2 S1 2 Level II status in Philosophy 52.152 52.573 Psychoanalysis - Freud and Lacan II 1⁄2 S2 2 Level II status in Philosophy 52.583 Theories, Value and Education n 1/2 S1 2 Level II status in Philosophy

-In exceptional circumstances a student may apply to the School for variation of the prerequisite or co-requisite.
+\ In exceptional circumstances a student may apply to the School for variation of the prerequisite or co-requisite.

-•• Level II status in Philosophy consists in 1. being in second or later year of university study, and 2. having taken and passed at least one Level I Philosophy unit.
+\\ Level II status in Philosophy consists in 1. being in second or later year of university study, and 2. having taken and passed at least one Level I Philosophy unit.
 If the unit is composed of two half-units, these must have been passed in the same session.
 The prerequisite may be waived in certain cases by the School.